Learning Torque Control for Quadrupedal Locomotion: Learning Torque control for Locomotion

 The intuition behind the action scaling is as follows: typical position-based RL policies usually add or subtract position values from a reference or nominal position vector, like a standing pose for the robot.
 There are two reasons for this choice.
 First, learning a residual on a nominal configuration of joint positions makes it easier for the agent to survive during the early stages of training by giving it a prior standing pose.
-Secondly, it also helps establish a good starting point for policy exploration because desired gaits and behaviors often occur around this nominal configuration.
+Secondly, it also helps establish a good starting point for policy exploration because desired gaits often occur around this nominal configuration.
 However, determining nominal torques is difficult for torque control, since these might vary with different environments and initial configurations.
 Hence, we remove the use of reference or nominal torques and instead use a scaling vector to give final torques to the motor controller.

-Due to the fact that the numerical range of torque control (e.g.,\ -30 to 30\,\si{Nm}) is much larger than that of position control (e.g.,\ -3.14 to 3.14\,\si{\radian}), we use a larger value of $9.0$ as the action scale.
+Due to the fact that the numerical range of torque control (e.g.,~-33 to 33\,\si{Nm} being the safe joint torque range on the A1 robot) is much larger than that of position control (e.g.,~-3.14 to 3.14\,\si{\radian}), we use a large value of $10$ as the action scale.
 This action scale strikes a good balance between exploration and exploitation in the absence of nominal torques, and it also helps stabilize the robot in the early stage of training.

-Eventually, all final torques are clamped to the range $[-30,30]$\,\si{Nm} in both simulation and real-world tests to ensure the safety of the robot whilst retaining enough leeway for agile locomotion.
+Eventually, all final torques are clamped to the range $[-33,33]$\,\si{Nm} in both simulation and real-world tests to ensure the safety of the robot whilst retaining enough leeway for agile locomotion.

-\subsubsection{Rewards}
+\subsection{Rewards}

 Similar to having no nominal configurations for the action space, no reference trajectories or demonstrations are used in our reward functions either.
 The learned policy is able to evolve spontaneously from high-level task rewards, and generates gaits that are suitable for high-frequency torque control without any additional constraints to reference motions.